Toronto Ontario Canada Fashion Industry Lawyers’

 Under the Industrial Design Act, fashion designers can register their original design (such as a pattern on an item of clothing, or a decoration on an accessory) with the Canadian Intellectual Property Office.
 Once they have done so, they then have exclusive right to the usage of that design, in Canada, for a ten-year period.
 If someone else uses a protected design during that period, the person who registered the design can then bring an action against them, so long as it is within three years of the alleged infringement.
 Without properly registering their designs, a designer may be unable to prevent or limit others from counterfeiting their unique designs.
 By registering their design, a designer can also assign their rights to another person or corporation or and licence the usage of their design.

-At Gilbertson Davis LLP, we are experienced in a wide variety of franchise, distribution and licensing issues.
+Some of the lawyers at Gilbertson Davis LLP are experienced in a wide variety of franchise, distribution and licensing issues.

 - Determining the legal nature of relationship of the parties – whether the relationship is in law one of licensing, distribution or franchising.